Abish (Book of Mormon): Subverting hierarchy

 The narrative of Abish promotes a message in which God empowers the disenfranchised and subverts hierarchies.
-As the story leads up to Abish's appearance, "the focal point… shifts deliberately", Salleh and Olsen Hemming explain: the narrative first follows Ammon, a royal Nephite man; next Lamoni is at the center of the story, and he is not Nephite, but he is royal and male; after Lamoni faints, the story focuses on the queen, who lacks male privilege and Nephite privilege but retains class privilege as a monarch.
+As the story leads up to Abish's appearance, "the focal point... shifts deliberately", Salleh and Olsen Hemming explain: the narrative first follows Ammon, a royal Nephite man; next Lamoni is at the center of the story, and he is not Nephite, but he is royal and male; after Lamoni faints, the story focuses on the queen, who lacks male privilege and Nephite privilege but retains class privilege as a monarch.
 When the whole royal household is unconscious, Abish becomes the effective protagonist despite lacking any form of privilege within the social stratifications in the Book of Mormon's narrative.
 Word choice unique in the Book of Mormon to the sequence involving Abish implies that within the framing narrative she partly provides the narratorial voice, leaving her impression on the story.
 With no social capital, Abish instead relies on spiritual empowerment and insight to discern and act upon the power of God in her life and in others, and her actions are ultimately world-changing within the book's context.

 Revelation

-Abish's story models a religious culture portrayed throughout the Book of Mormon narrative which seeks guidance from and closeness to God through both inherited scriptures and contemporary revelation.
+The Book of Mormon portrays a religious culture that seeks guidance from and closeness to God through both inherited scriptures and contemporary revelation.
 In the story of Ammon's mission to Lamoni's people, he first teaches Lamoni by referring to scripture.
-After Lamoni's household and Ammon fall into the trance, Abish introduces a "second visionary experience" to complement Ammon's earlier use of scripture, highlighting scripture and revelation as interdependent resources for the Book of Mormon's depiction of a life of faith.
+After Lamoni's household and Ammon fall into the trance, Abish introduces a revelatory experience to complement Ammon's earlier use of scripture, highlighting scripture and revelation as interdependent resources in the Book of Mormon's depiction of a life of faith.
 Abish's vision becomes the first in a series of visions that Lamanites experience which motivate their embrace of Christianity.